 Helping Your Family Member Overcome Substance Abuse

-The 2004 National Survey on Drug Use and Health reported that more than 11 million Americans over the age of 12 have abused Ecstasy at least once in their lives.
-For many of these people, use of the drug becomes a drug abuse problem, and some develop an addiction to the substance or to the stimulant substances used to cut the MDMA.
+The 2016 National Survey on Drug Use and Health reported that more that 6.9 percent of Americans over the age of 12 have abused Ecstasy at least once in their lives.3 For many of these people, use of the drug becomes a drug abuse problem, and some develop an addiction to the substance or to the stimulant substances used to cut the MDMA.
 Life-changing and life-threatening, both chronic drug abuse and addiction are issues that should cause alarm among family members.

-Here at Black Bear Lodge, we offer directed treatment to assist patients in overcoming all issues related to drug and alcohol abuse.
-Addressing underlying trauma, mental health problems, and other issues can help your loved one to not only stop abusing Ecstasy but also to learn new and more healthful coping mechanisms that will sustain them for a lifetime.
+At Black Bear Lodge, we offer directed treatment to assist patients in overcoming all issues related to drug and alcohol abuse.
+Addressing underlying trauma, mental health problems and other issues can help your loved one to not only stop abusing Ecstasy but also to learn new and more healthful coping mechanisms that will sustain them for a lifetime.

 To learn more about our evidence-based treatment program here at Black Bear Lodge, reach out to us today.
-Call the number above now.
+Call us at our 24-hour, toll-free helpline now.